 Why did you choose nursing, and why USC?

 I was inspired by my mother who went to nursing school at age 45.
 She attended USC- Spartanburg (now USC-Upstate) and received an associate degree in nursing.
 As a registered nurse, it was my mother’s loyalty to the University of South Carolina that influenced my decision to attend the USC College of Nursing in Columbia.

 Describe your greatest professional moment.

-you in Leadership Columbia, and what do you hope to experience over the course of
+and what do you hope to see this great group of alumni accomplish?

 When you aren’t at work, where can you be found?

-What is the best piece of advice you would give to a recent nursing graduate?
+What is the best piece of advice you would give to a new nursing graduate?

 I would advise a new nursing graduate to select an employer that will allow him/her to participate in a mentoring program that will ensure a comprehensive orientation to the new job.